CPI(M) attacks Muraleedharan for anti-K-Rail campaign | Politics

 The CPI(M) said the land survey for the K-Rail project was initiated after receiving an in-principle nod from the central government and even the Supreme Court has permitted it to go ahead with the social impact assessment process for the proposed project, which is facing massive protests in the state.

+''We have seen the visuals...
+Just imagine our situation if we are having such Union ministers.
+Can you even imagine any Union minister going around campaigning against a development project of a state?
+I have had a healthy discussion about the SilverLine with the prime minister.
+But a member of his cabinet is going around spreading negativity about the project,'' Vijayan said.

+The chief minister was speaking in Kannur at an event to celebrate the first anniversary of his second government in the state.

-''Recently, in Thiruvananthapuram, the union minister campaigned against the project which was approved in-principle by the Centre.
-The irony is that a union minister is campaigning against a development project allowed by the Supreme Court,'' the ruling party in Kerala said in a statement.
+''Recently, in Thiruvananthapuram, the Union minister campaigned against the project which was approved in-principle by the Centre.
+The irony is that a Union minister is campaigning against a development project allowed by the Supreme Court,'' the CPI(M) said in a statement.

 On Saturday, Muraleedharan's campaign against the state government's flagship project saw a twist as a family in the state capital publicly endorsed the rail corridor and informed him that they have no problem in parting with their land for the same even though he repeatedly tried to explain to them its 'drawbacks'.